pkhaan/TatooineSpaceBalls/README.md

 * Load the terrain and the craft using their .obj files.
 * Use albedo and normal mask maps.
 * Allow the craft to navigate freely around the map.
-* Create andposition a camera behind the craft.
+* Create and position the camera behind the craft.
 * Implement at least one light source.
 * Implement a physically correct light model, such as normalized Blinn-Phong or Cook-Torrance.
 * Detect collisions between objects.